-Among the other legacies attributed to the Stars and Stripes Honor flight is “Honor Flight – A Visual Journey”, a glorious art book that captures the treasured memories and faces of WWII veterans on Honor Flights to Washington D.C. which helps raise funds for Stars and Stripes Honor Flight and Fisher House Wisconsin, and “Honor Flight – One Last Mission”, a heartwarming documentary about four WWII veterans and a Wisconsin community coming together to give them a trip of a lifetime.
+Among the other legacies attributed to the Stars and Stripes Honor flight is “Honor Flight – A Visual Journey,” an art book that captures the treasured memories and faces of WWII veterans on Honor Flights to Washington D.C., which helps raise funds for Stars and Stripes Honor Flight and Fisher House Wisconsin.
+“Honor Flight – One Last Mission” is a heartwarming documentary about four WWII veterans and a Wisconsin community coming together to give them a trip of a lifetime.
 This movie set a Guinness World Record for attendance at a movie premiere when it played before 28,442 viewers at Miller Park in August 2012.
-Clearly, when Joe goes “all in”, there is nothing that is out of reach!
+Clearly, when Joe goes all-in, there is nothing that is out of reach!

-Joe, his wife Jane, and countless volunteers have given selflessly of their time, talent and resources to create more than a magnificent organization – they have created a major movement!
-One would be hard-pressed to identify a program that has done more to recognize our valued veterans that Stars and Stripes Honor Flight.
+Joe, his wife Jane, and countless volunteers have given selflessly of their time, talent, and resources to create more than a magnificent organization – they have created a major movement!
+There are few programs that have done more to recognize our valued veterans than Stars and Stripes Honor Flight.